hecker-kun/dear-diary/README.md

+# Dear Diary
-# Dear Diary is a service that allows you to write down your thoughts and more.
+####Dear Diary is a service that allows you to write down your thoughts and more.